Giant's Causeway and Causeway Coast - Die "Straße der Riesen"

 The Giant's Causeway lies at the foot of the basalt cliffs along the sea coast on the edge of the Antrim plateau in Northern Ireland.
 It is made up of some 40,000 massive black basalt columns sticking out of the sea.
 The dramatic sight has inspired legends of giants striding over the sea to Scotland.
 Geological studies of these formations over the last 300 years have greatly contributed to the development of the earth sciences, and show that this striking landscape was caused by volcanic activity during the Tertiary, some 50–60 million years ago.

-The Giant's Causeway (Irish: Clochán an Aifir) is an area of about 40,000 interlocking basalt columns, the result of an ancient volcanic fissure eruption.
+The Giant's Causeway (Irish: Clochán an Aifir or Clochán na bhFomhórach) is an area of approximately 40,000 interlocking basalt columns, the result of an ancient volcanic fissure eruption, part of the North Atlantic Igneous Province active in the region during the Paleogene period.
 It is located in County Antrim on the north coast of Northern Ireland, about three miles (4.8 km) northeast of the town of Bushmills.

 It was declared a World Heritage Site by UNESCO in 1986 and a national nature reserve by the Department of the Environment for Northern Ireland in 1987.
 In a 2005 poll of Radio Times readers, the Giant's Causeway was named the fourth-greatest natural wonder in the United Kingdom.

 Much of the Giant's Causeway and Causeway Coast World Heritage Site is owned and managed by the National Trust.
-It is one of the most popular tourist attractions in Northern Ireland, receiving over 998,000 visitors in 2019.
-Access to the Giant's Causeway is free of charge: it is not necessary to go via the visitor centre, which charges a fee.
+It is one of the most popular tourist attractions in Northern Ireland, receiving nearly one million visitors in 2019.
+Access to the Giant's Causeway is free of charge: it is not necessary to go via the visitor centre that charges a fee.
 The remainder of the site is owned by the Crown Estate and several private landowners.